matoanbach/RHCSA/Sample Exams/largeone.md

 50. On rhcsa1 create a directory /direct01 and apply SELinux contexts for /root to it.
 Make sure this is persistent.

 51. On rhcsa1, set SELinux type shadow_t on a new file testfile1 in /usr and ensure that the context is not affected by a SELinux relabeling.

+52. On rhcsa1, flip the value of the Boolean nfs_export_all_rw persistently.